A time traveler’s interview goes sideways when the interviewee accuses him of having met in the past.

 “Oh.”
 John was silent for a moment.
 “I hope I didn’t ruin anything by spoiling that for you.”

 Quis chuckled.
-“It’s probably good that you told me because unlike my others, I don’t interfere with the past.
-I only interview people for prosperity and to understand the life of the universe.”
+“It’s probably good that you told me because, unlike my others, I don’t interfere with the past.
+I only interview people for prosperity and to understand the universe’s life.”

 “Well, shall we continue with the interview?”

 “I’d like that,” Quis replied.

 With the interview over, Quis returned to the alleyway where he left his time machine, a plain brown wooden door in a wood frame.
 Next to his door was a familiar green door and a familiar face inspecting a flame thrower.

 “Gia!”
 Quis warmly called out to his fellow end-timer.
 “Good evening.”